WEBPAGE UPDATED Tuesday June 22, 2022

-Pure oxygen entrained into bait pumps and livewell pumps by a venturi device is a potential fire hazard if the water pump is not certified for use with oxygen or use in an oxygen enriched environment.
+Pure 100% oxygen, “oxygen-enrichment,” “oxygen-rich” air entrained into bait pumps and livewell pumps using bait pump venturi devices is a potential fire hazard if the bait water pump is not certified for use with oxygen or use in an “oxygen-enriched” environment.

-Electric bait and livewell pumps should never be modified to entrain pure oxygen into the inlet side of the water pump under any conditions.
+*Electric bait pumps and livewell pumps should never be modified to entrain pure oxygen or “oxygen enriched” gas into the inlet side of the electric water pump under any conditions.

 OXYGEN SAFETY IS IMPORTANT

 Electrical device and live electricity should never be used in any oxygen enriched environment – (24% oxygen or greater).
 Water pumps and live electrical wires used inside livewell and bait tanks are potential fire hazards, prohibited and pose an unnecessary liability risk.

 The risk of ignition and fire is greatly enhanced when oxygen is carelessly and improperly used in oxygen enriched environments.
 Live electricity (electric pumps and wires) inside an oxygen-enriched livewell or bait tank is a serious fire hazard.
 Oxygen tubing run adjacent to electrical wires inside a wiring chase or center console is a fire safety hazard.